erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/univer.en.md

 ## Algorithm Definition

-Long Context Models is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Long Context Models is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Long Context Models is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Long Context Models works by processing data sequentially according to specific rules and algorithms.

 ## Application in Computer Science